 Her books have received numerous awards.
 Home Advantage received the prize for Distinguished Scholarship by the American Sociological Association Section on Sociology of Education.
 Unequal Childhoods was honored by three different sections in the American Sociological Association (i.e,.
 Childhood and Youth, Culture (co-winner), and Family).
 Unequal Childhoods was discussed by Malcolm Gladwell in his book Outliers; it was also written up by David Brooks of the New York Times.
 In addition, she received the University of Pennsylvania Provost’s Award for Distinguished Ph.D.
 Teaching and Mentorship in 2020.

 In her current study, Families and Money, Annette Lareau is using qualitative methods to understand the blessings and challenges faced by families with high net worth.
 She is studying a total of 75 families.
 One-half of the families have created wealth (i.e., “Generation one); the other one-half of the families in the study have inherited wealth.
 This research is funded by the National Science Foundation and the Russell Sage Foundation.

 Beginning in the 2022-2023 year, Annette Lareau will be teaching one class per year having stepped away from full-time teaching.
-Although not as chair, she will also continue to advise doctoral students.
+She will also continue to be active in the profession; she is collecting data for her wealth study.
+She will also advise doctoral students in meetings and as a member of her committee.
 Indeed, she is always happy to talk with doctoral students about their research.